-If any one or more of the Events of Default occur and continue without the same being cured within the periods provided in the Trust Agreement and in these Terms and Conditions, the Trustee, upon the written direction of persons holding more than 50% of the aggregate principal amount of the issued Offer Bonds (the "Majority Bondholders"), following notification from the Trustee in case of a potential Event of Default based solely on Section 3.01(b) of the Trust Agreement, shall, by notice in writing delivered to FLI, all the Bondholders, with a copy furnished the Paying Agent and Registrar, declare the principal of the Offer Bonds, including all accrued interest and other charges thereon, if any, to be immediately due and payable (the "Accelerated Amounts"), and upon such declarationthe same shall be immediately due and payable.
+If any one or more of the Events of Default occur and continue without the same being cured within the periods provided in the Trust Agreement and in these terms and conditions, the Trustee, acting upon the written direction of persons holding more than 50% of the aggregate principal amount of the issued Offer Bonds (the "Majority Bondholders"), following notification from the Trustee in case of a potential Event of Default pursuant to Section 3.01(b) of the Trust Agreement, shall, by notice in writing delivered to FLI, all the Bondholders, with a copy furnished the Paying Agent and Registrar, declare the principal of the Offer Bonds, including all accrued interest and other charges thereon, if any, to be immediately due and payable, and upon such declaration the same shall be immediately due and payable.

-All the unpaid obligations under the Offer Bonds, including accrued Interest, and all other amounts payable thereunder, shall be declared to be forthwith due and payable, whereupon all such amounts shall become and be forthwith due andpayable without presentment, demand, protest or further notice of any kind, all of which are hereby expressly waivedby FLI.
+All the unpaid obligations under the Offer Bonds, including accrued Interest, and all other amounts payable thereunder, shall be declared to be forthwith due and payable, whereupon all such amounts shall become and be forthwith due and payable without presentment, demand, protest or further notice of any kind, all of which are hereby expressly waived by FLI.